ronnakamoto/accountability-protocol/README.md

 Accountability Protocol brings accountability to this existing corrupted system.

-## Why not use popular Fund Raising dApps?

-The issue is at the core of all existing platforms.
-Because the goal of all platforms is to generate revenue.
-For this, it is in their best interest to not bring accountability to the fund raises.
-Or maybe they might never have thought about it in the first place 😄.
+Video Demo is available at https://youtu.be/Nes7HxJD9GI

+## 🌟 Bringing Accountability to Crypto Fundraising

+Existing fundraising platforms often prioritize revenue generation over accountability, leaving room for corruption and dishonesty.
+The Accountability Protocol aims to change this by introducing a system that holds projects accountable for their promises and progress.

-## How Does Accountability Protocol Work?
+## 🚀 How Does Accountability Protocol Work?

 The Accountability Protocol works by breaking down a project that seeks funds into milestones that require Proof-Of-Milestone(PoM).